 Getting Paid: Common Questions

 The Washington State statutes and regulations do not expressly address the payment of wages using paycards.
 In these commonly asked questions, the Washington State Department of Labor and Industries takes the position that a business may pay its employees using a prepaid payroll card.
-However, certain requirements must be met if there are fees for using the card, the employer must provide an alternative payment method that allows employees access to their wages without any fees or costs associated with the payroll transaction.
+However, certain requirements must be met if there are fees for using the card.

 Effective June 6, 2008

 Section 21-5-3 of the West Virginia Code permits payment by deposit or electronic transfer of immediately available funds into an employee's payroll card account in a federally insured depository institution.
 The employee and employer must agree in writing to payment using a payroll card.

 The Wisconsin statutes and regulations do not expressly address the payment of wages using paycards.- 11/09/2015